 Event Description Department Contact Frequency Rape Aggression Defense (RAD) The University Police Department offers a 12-hour Rape Aggression Defense course to all female UTRGV students, faculty, and staff.
-Currently postponed due to COVID -19 Civilian Response to Active Shooter Events Training (CRASE) The course is aimed at enabling civilians involved in an active shooter event within a campus environment to respond efficiently, safely, and decisively.
-956-882-7777 Currently only available upon request

-Event Description Department Contact Frequency BASICS (Brief Alcohol Screening and Intervention for College Students) An online alcohol intervention that works to educate students on alcohol's impact on the body as well providing students an assessment of their drinking behaviors.
-Edinburg: 956-665-5375 Provided on a case by case basis Superhero Project Active Bystander Initiative Presentations and tabling events that promote and empower students to recognize problems, to choose to respond, and to take action.
+Available upon request Civilian Response to Active Shooter Events Training (CRASE) The course is aimed at enabling civilians involved in an active shooter event within a campus environment to respond efficiently, safely, and decisively.
+Twice a month and available upon request BASICS (Brief Alcohol Screening and Intervention for College Students) An online alcohol intervention that works to educate students on alcohol's impact on the body as well as providing students an assessment of their drinking behaviors. , Provided on a case- by-case basis Superhero Project Active Bystander Initiative Presentations and tabling events that promote and empower students to recognize problems, to choose to respond, and to take action.
 Such as: One Love Escalation Peer led video and discussion that highlights the difference between healthy and unhealthy relationship behaviors so that students can recognize the warning signs of abuse in relationships and how to intervene/report Stalking Awareness Peer led program that defines stalking, how to recognize the warning signs and resources available for reporting, and support.
-Edinburg: 956-665-5375 Monthly and available upon request National Campus Safety Awareness Month Occurs during the month of September.
+Edinburg: 956-665-5375 Brownsville: 956-882-5141 Per semester and available upon request

+Event Description Department Contact Frequency National Campus Safety Awareness Month It occurs during the month of September.
 Presentations highlight the importance of personal safety both on and off campus.
-Yearly U in the Driver Seat A peer to peer education program for college students dedicated to reducing their number of drinking and driving as well as distracted driving car crashes.
-Ongoing presentations and interactive activities to educate students on the dangers of distracted driving with a focus on alcohol awareness.
-Edinburg: 956-665-2511 Monthly events throughout the year Title IX Presentations Classroom style presentations conducted multiple times throughout the year addressed to students, faculty, and staff that educate and inform the campus community about sexual misconduct, in its various forms, highlight the applicable policy, ADM 03-300, identify key stakeholders, such as Title IX Responsible Employees, and educate the community about campus, local, state, and national resources respecting sexual misconduct.
-956-665-2103 2-3 times a month
+Yearly U in the Driver Seat A peer-to-peer education program for college students dedicated to reducing their amount of drinking and driving as well as distracted driving car crashes.
+Ongoing presentations and interactive activities Edinburg: 956-665-2511 Brownsville: 956-882-3896 Monthly events throughout the year to educate students on the dangers of distracted driving with a focus on alcohol awareness.
+Title IX Presentations Classroom style presentations conducted multiple times throughout the year addressed to students, faculty, and staff that educate and inform the campus community about sexual misconduct, in its various forms, highlight the applicable policy, ADM 03-300, identify key stakeholders, such as Title IX Responsible Employees, and educate the community about campus, local, state, and national resources respecting sexual misconduct.
+Diversity 956-665-2453 1-2 times a month and available upon request New Employee Orientation Training held at least twice a month for new UTRGV employees that includes education related to mandatory reporting obligations, sexual misconduct and discrimination policies, resources for victims and survivors and bystanders, and programming related to violence prevention.
+Diversity Twice a month Mandatory compliance trainings are assigned to all employees and provide written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community.
+New Faculty Orientation Training held yearly for new UTRGV faculty that includes education related to mandatory reporting obligations, sexual misconduct and discrimination policies, resources for victims and survivors and bystanders, and programming related to violence prevention.
+Diversity 956-665-2453 Yearly